lcondliffe/ado_pr_contributors/README.md

 - Network connectivity issues
 - Invalid date formats from the API
 - Missing or invalid command line arguments
+- Failed access to individual projects (continues with remaining projects)

 ## Limitations